 Why Dog Owners Like Dog Parks

 It’s an exciting development when the city approves the construction of a dog park in our neighborhoods.
+Did you know there are 63 dog-friendly parks in Virginia?
 Dog owners/lovers are excited at the anticipation of seeing their four-legged friends frolic with joy as they play with other dogs.
 We look forward to having a pleasant place to meet our neighbors and enjoy the company of other dog enthusiasts.
 Unlike regular parks, we, as dog owners, don’t have to worry about offending or imposing on people who are afraid or just not that fond of dogs.